 Sebastian is an award-winning Australian freelance creative.
 He works as a screen and theatre director, producer, video editor, screenwriter and actor.

-Sebastian is an award-winning Australian filmmaker and actor.
-He writes and directs across a variety of genres, and finds himself drawn to work with strong female leads, unconventional characters and stories that shine light into the darker corners of the human psyche.
+Drawn to work across a variety of genres, he finds himself drawn to work with strong female leads, unconventional characters and stories that shine light into the dark corners of the human soul.